Onetime rap mogul Marion 'Suge' Knight sentenced to 28 years for manslaughter

 The co-founder of the influential label Death Row Records pleaded no contest on Sept.
 20 to one count of voluntary manslaughter for the hit-and-run killing of 55-year-old Terry Carter.

 He admitted then to using a “deadly and dangerous weapon” on Jan.
-29, 2015, when he ran down two men with his pickup truck outside Tam’s Burgers, following a heated argument on the set of a TV commercial for the film “Straight Outta Compton.”
+29, 2015, when he ran down two men with his pickup truck in an altercation outside Tam’s Burgers that spilled over from a quarrel on the nearby set of a TV commercial for the film “Straight Outta Compton.”

 Carter later died of his injuries.
 The second man, Cle “Bone” Sloan, was left with a badly mangled left foot and head injuries.
 Knight, who was out on bail in a robbery case at the time, fled the scene but was later arrested.

+Knight had previously contended that he accidentally struck the two men with his vehicle while trying to flee what he thought was an ambush attempt.

-Had Knight been convicted of murder and attempted murder as originally charged, he would have faced a mandatory sentence of 25 years to life in prison.
+Had Knight been convicted of murder and attempted murder as originally charged, he faced a life sentence with no eligibility for parole for 25 years.

 As part of his agreement with prosecutors to plead no contest - the legal equivalent of guilty - to the lesser offense of manslaughter, all other charges in the case were dropped.
 Two separate criminal cases in which he was charged with robbery and making criminal threats were also dismissed.

-Both rap murders remain unsolved.
+Judge Ronald Coen said Knight had earned the equivalent of 4.2 years credit for time served in pretrial detention.
+He also is eligible to shave another 15 percent, or 4.2 years, off his term for good behavior while in prison, meaning he could end up serving nearly 20 years before release.

+Seated beside his lawyer and wearing an orange jail uniform and horned-rimmed glasses, the burly, bald ex-college football player showed no visible emotion as sentence was pronounced.
+He did not address the court.

 Knight previously served more than half of a nine-year term for violating the probation he received in 1995 for an assault on two aspiring rappers at a Hollywood recording studio.